-Soooo friends, I had another little craft post I was working on but life got in the way of finishing the blog post because our son headed off to college on Tuesday.
+So friends, I had another little craft post I was working on but life got in the way of finishing the blog post because our son headed off to college on Tuesday.
+I moved him into his White Hall Temple University dorm room in Philadelphia.

 I planned on making this a structured blog post that showed off his room and how I decorated it all in detail.
-My friend Amie wrote a fabulous blog post HERE about how she decorated her daughter’s dorm room.
-It’s a must see.
+My friend Amie wrote a fabulous blog post about how she decorated her daughter’s dorm room.
+It’s a must-see.
 I failed miserably though LOL.
-I took my big camera, tripod and all but it ended up being completely different than planned and we rushed around like crazy.
+I took my big camera, tripod, and all but it ended up being completely different than planned and we rushed around like crazy.

 On top of it, it was of course such an emotional day and I’m still struggling daily.
-This blog post I read HERE sums up my feelings perfectly.
-It’s a tear-jerker.
+This blog post about her son leaving for college sums up my feelings perfectly.
+It’s a tear-jerker!

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.